What is a collabathon?

 Nov 16th - 17th

-HEC Paris is hosting a two-day Collabathon instance with Ecole Polytechnique and Ecole 42.
+HEC Paris is hosting a two-day Collabathon instance with Ecole 42.

-The University of Melbourne is hosting a collabathon instance.
+The Australian-German Climate and Energy College at the University of Melbourne is hosting a collabathon instance.

 Nov 16th - 17th